augg-io/documentation/README.md

 ### Link Color

-The documentation uses a custom link color (#FB039B) for:
+The documentation uses a custom link color (#FB039B) for all links throughout the site, with the following exceptions:
-- Links in the main content
-- Arrows in the side navigation
-- Arrows in the breadcrumbs

-The sidebar navigation links themselves remain white.
+- Sidebar navigation links remain white (while their arrows are pink)

 This styling is defined in `assets/css/style.css`.

 ## Local Development